-This report adds aggregate figures for 2020 to the previously published 2013-19 time series, providing an assessment against the initial target year of the USD 100 billion goal.
+The OECD report “Aggregate Trends of Climate Finance Provided and Mobilised by Developed Countries in 2013-2020” released on 29 July 2022 adds aggregate figures for 2020 to the previously published 2013-19 time series, providing an assessment against the initial target year of the USD 100 billion goal.
 It also includes an overview of climate finance provided and mobilised by climate theme, sector, financial instrument and regions for 2016-2020.

 OECD figures capture four distinct components of climate finance provided and mobilised by developed countries:

 OECD publications relating to the USD 100 billion goal also include less regular forward analyses.
 The most recent one, released in 2021 ahead of COP26, provided scenarios for the period 2021-2025, based on most recent pledges made by bilateral and multilateral public climate finance providers.
 It indicates that the USD 100 billion could be met as of 2023.